Graduate Assistant Application

 All applicants must apply to the appropriate college to be considered.
-No offer can be made unless the student has been officially admitted to a graduate program of the university.
+No offer can be made unless the student has been officially admitted to a graduate program at the university.
 Applicants should familiarize themselves with the application deadlines relevant to their program.
-For those applying to programs within College of Education and Human Development, visit College of Education and Human Development for additional information.
+For those applying to programs within the College of Education and Human Development, visit the College of Education and Human Development for additional information.
 For those applying to other programs, be sure to visit their respective sites.

-Health or Medical Insurance: Students must provide documentation of health or medical insurance or purchase the student health insurance through Georgia State University.
+Health or Medical Insurance: Students must provide documentation of health or medical insurance or purchase student health insurance through Georgia State University.

-Students who have problems completing this form should contact Andy Hudgins.
+Candidates who have problems completing this form should contact Andy Hudgins.